 The lower the ethanol content, the better.
 You may even want to use an ethanol-free fuel sold as recreation fuel (REC-90) at some fuel stations and in 4-cycle fuel cans at your local hardware store.

 Replace your fuel filter once a year, typically when performing your annual Honda mower service.
-A fuel filter is a relatively inexpensive part of your Honda mower than can prevent fuel system and engine problems.
+A fuel filter is a relatively inexpensive part of your Honda mower that can prevent fuel system and engine problems.

 Having Honda Mower Starting Problems?